 In case of liquidation of the company, for the nearest two years company name cannot be used for another company.

-There are 8 main steps to setting up a private limited company as follows:
+There are 8 main steps to setting up a private limited company in Thailand as follows:

 1. Apply for permission of use the company name: promoters can search and reserve a company name on the Department of Business Development’s website www.thairegistration.com (no charge).